YanKlInnomme/FoundryVTT-k4lt-fr/README.md

 This digital adaptation is unofficial content of KULT: Divinity Lost, allowed by the content policy of Helmgast (https://helmgast.se/en/meta/fan-content-policy).

-If you like the module and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
-In any case, I hope you have a great time, and please don't hesitate to contact me to give me your opinion or report any problems.
+If you appreciate the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your gesture would be greatly appreciated and would help support ongoing development.
+In any case, I wish you an enriching and entertaining experience.
+Please don't hesitate to contact me to share your comments or report any problems.

 ## Prerequisites